 Both of these reports are available to students, prospective students, parents, high school coaches, and guidance counselors.
 For a hard copy of the reports, please contact Mark Tucker, SCC Athletic Director at (336) 386-3217 or by email at email@example.com.

-The purpose of the BAT (Behavioral Assessment Team) is to provide a cross-functional, multidisciplinary point of contact for members of the college community who have encountered student behavior, which they perceive as unusual, threatening, or dangerous.
-To learn more, visit Behavioral Assessment Team (BAT).
+The purpose of the SCC CARE (Crisis Assessment, Response, and Evaluation) Team is to provide a cross-functional, multidisciplinary point of contact for members of the college to report troubling or threatening behaviors of campus community members.
+To learn more, visit Crisis Assessment, Response, and Evaluation Team (CARE).

 SCC Campus Police is a certified sworn Law Enforcement agency, and as such, employs a professional police staff to enhance the safety for students and staff while on campus.